Clueless about investing? Check out these simple investment tips to help you get started.

 1. Start early and invest for the long term.

-The earlier you invest, the more your money will grow, especially when you invest for the long term.
+The earlier you invest, the bigger your money will grow, especially when you invest for the long term.
 Besides, starting early allows you to develop good money habits that will last you a lifetime.
+It may even allow you to retire early.

 2. Automate your money management system.

-Once you’ve decided how much you’d want to save or invest every month, set up automatic transfer in your bank account so a portion of your money will go to investments.
-This is more convenient and effective.
+Once you’ve decided on how much you’d want to save or invest every month, set up an automatic transfer from your bank account so a portion goes to investments.
+This is more convenient and effective rather than forgetting to do so every month.

 Don’t wait to accumulate a big amount to start investing.
 A small amount can be invested, too.
-Start with the required minimum, then just add in the succeeding months.
+After all, if you’ve just landed a job, you can start small and when your mind is set on your financial wellbeing, you will be motivated to save for a bigger investment.
+Go with the required minimum, then add in the succeeding months.

-This may be one of the oldest investment tips in the books, but it still remains a wise strategy.
+This may be one of the oldest investment tips in the book, but it still remains a wise strategy.
 Do not put all your money in one investment fund or investment plan type.
-Invest in different funds from different companies and spread your money across different types of investments.
+Invest in different funds and spread your money across different types of investments.
+For instance, FWD Life Insurance’s Manifest is a unique product with distinct features and other built-in benefits to mitigate risk, reward you for investing more for longer, and protect you as you grow your wealth.

 If you want to invest in the stock market, invest in a blue-chip stock or shares from large, well-established, and financially sound companies that have operated for many years.
 Since these companies are considered “giants,” they are more stable and are not likely to go bust.